Bond yields slip with oil as Draghi re-affirms policy rethink

 LONDON Feb 2 Euro zone yields fell on Tuesday as oil prices slipped and European Central Bank (ECB) chief Mario Draghi confirmed his commitment to review monetary policy in the bloc next month.

-Sliding oil has weighed on the euro zone's inflation outlook, a trend that was reinforced by data on Monday showing prices at factory gates in the currency area fell by more than expected in December.

-ECB policymaker Ewald Nowotny warned that inflation might turn negative in the months ahead, while Draghi said that inflation dynamics are tangibly weaker than the ECB had expected at the end of 2015.
+Sliding oil has weighed on consumer price growth, with Draghi saying on Monday that inflation dynamics are tangibly weaker than the ECB had expected in December when it cut rates to -0.3 percent and extended its bond-buying scheme to March 2017.

+Another ECB policymaker Ewald Nowotny said, also on Monday, that negative inflation might arise in the months ahead.

-Money markets are pricing in two further 10 basis point cuts this year to the ECB's deposit rate, currently -0.30 percent, with the first expected at the ECB's March meeting, which Draghi has said will include a review of its policies.
+Money markets are pricing in two further rate cuts of 10 basis points (bps) this year, with the first expected at the ECB's meeting next month at which Draghi said he stands ready to review policy.

-"What is clear is that between now and the March meeting it is going to be data-dependant.
-It is all going to be about the macro factors," UBS strategist Nishay Patel said.

-As well as a rate cut, UBS calculates that markets are pricing in an increase in the ECB's monthly bond-buying of 10-11 billion euros from 60 billion euros at present.

-German 10-year bond yields -- the bloc's benchmark -- fell 3 bps to 0.32 percent, recovering from a late surge on Monday to move back towards a nine-month low of 0.24 percent.
-All euro zone equivalents were down between 1 bps and 3 bps.
+German 10-year bond yields - the bloc's benchmark - fell 2 bps to 0.34 percent, recovering from a late surge on Monday to move back towards a nine-month low of 0.24 percent.
+All other euro zone equivalents were down between 1 bps and 3 bps.

 Nowotny said on Monday that he hoped markets would take a more rational approach in March after excessive expectations for policy action in December.

-Euro zone yields rose sharply after the ECB's meeting in early December, largely because investors were disappointed the ECB had not increased its monthly bond purchases.
+Euro zone yields rose sharply after the ECB's meeting in early December, largely because investors were disappointed the ECB had not increased the monthly purchases under its bond-buying programme above 60 billion euros a month.

+Many investors do not expect the ECB to come up short of market expectations this time.

-But others are warning a sharp rally in Bunds, which pushed yield down more than 15 bps last week, may soon be reversed.
+Yet others are warning that the sharp rally in Bunds, which saw yields fall more than 15 bps last week, may soon kick into reverse.

 "It would seem that the bulls are gradually running out of breath after the veritable marathon they have run over the past week.
 A number of technical indicators are quietly urging that a correction is urgently called for," DZ Bank analyst Birgit Frigge said.

-In primary markets, a 30-year Italian bond sale has already drawn bids worth over 23 billion euros, with investors attracted by the biggest yield premium over equivalent German debt seen for about five months.
-(Editing by Catherine Evans)
+In primary markets, Italy is set to sell a 30-year bond via syndication on Tuesday.
+The deal is expected to go well with Italian 30-year yields offering the biggest premium to German equivalents seen for about five months.
+(Editing by Louise Ireland)

 * Says in the past 'we made some mistakes and sold too early'